 - Raise the area of the body involved as high as possible.
 This will ease the pain, help drainage and reduce swelling.

-- Take painkillers such as paracetamol.
+- Take pain-relieving medications such as paracetamol.
 Please check the label for how much to take and how often.
 The pain eases once the infection starts getting better.

 - Be sure to take the full course of antibiotics.